woossi0/suite/docs/usermanual/source/apps/plugincreate/output.rst

 Image showing boxes and the panel at bottom.

    .. todo:: Just length?
 Not length and width?
 Which dimension is "length"?
-Seems to shift.
+Seems like it's just whichever side is longest.

+Download the :download:`BoxInfo.js <script/output_BoxInfo.js>` and :download:`app.js <script/output_app.js>` files created in this section.

-Bonus: Improving output
+Bonus: Adjusting output
 -----------------------

 #.
 To adjust the output, use the ``tplText`` parameter and the ``outputConfig`` section of the tool in :file:`src/app/app.js`.
-For example, the following code will display only the area and turn off autoscrolling,
+For example, the following code will display only the area and turn off autoscrolling:

    .. code-block:: javascript